dyohanne/RepAn/README.md

   distMethod="euclidean",matchingMethod="km",nRepeats=5,resampleSize=3000,useProb=T,returnAll=T,nRR=1000)
 ```

-Significantly differentially enriched CDR3s (with permuted p-values < 0.05), that have shown significant clonal expansion in condition 2, can be accessed from the result using :
+Significantly differentially enriched CDR3s (with permuted p-values < 0.05 and qvalue < 0.05), that have shown significant clonal expansion in condition 2, can be accessed from the result using :

 ```
-enrichedCDR3s <- TopDAClonotypes(results,enriched=T,pValueCutoff=0.05)
+enrichedCDR3s <- TopDAClonotypes(results,enriched=T,pValueCutoff=0.05,qvalue=0.05)
 ```

-Significantly differentially de-enriched CDR3s (with permuted p-values < 0.05), that have shown significant clonal contraction in condition 2, can be accessed from the result using :
+Significantly differentially de-enriched CDR3s (with permuted p-values < 0.05 and qvalue < 0.05), that have shown significant clonal contraction in condition 2, can be accessed from the result using :

 ```
-de-enrichedCDR3s <- TopDAClonotypes(results,enriched=F,pValueCutoff=0.05)
+de-enrichedCDR3s <- TopDAClonotypes(results,enriched=F,pValueCutoff=0.05,qvalue=0.05)
 ```

-RepAn also implements basic functions for descriptive analysis of immune repertoire datasets that enable:
+RepAn also contains basic functions for descriptive analysis of immune repertoire datasets that enable:
-- basic repertoire summary and statistics analysis
+- basic repertoire summary and statistical analysis
 - repertoire overlap analysis
 - repertoire diversity analysis
-- etc.
+- V- and J- gene usage analysis